 When Pol Roger died in 1899 at the age of 68, his two sons Maurice an

 d Georges decided to change their surnames to Pol-Roger in order to honor their father.
 Consequently, the name of the brand was also changed to Pol Roger.

 Champagne & Winston Churchill

-In 1908 Winston Churchill drank Champagne from Pol Roger for the first time.
+In 1908, Winston Churchill drank Champagne from Pol Roger for the first time.
 However, he did not develop a close affinity to the brand until 1944.
 At the end of the WWII, Churchill attended a party at the British Embassy in Paris, where he met the beautiful Odette Pol-Roger who had married into the champagne family.
-The two got along marvelously from the very beginning and Churchill probably became the most prominent “ambassador” of Pol Roger.
+The two got along marvellously from the very beginning, and Churchill probably became the most prominent “ambassador” of Pol Roger.
 After their meeting, Churchill regularly received a case of his favorite Vintage Champagne from 1928.
 When this year ran out, he drank the 1934 until his death in 1965.
 He was always very loyal to the family and even named one of his prize winning race horses “Pol Roger”.
-When Churchill sent Odette his biography, he signed it with the words:”Cuvée de Réserve, mise en bouteille au Château Chartwell.”
-With such an overwhelming endorsement, the champagne gained in popularity.
+When Churchill sent Odette his biography, he signed it with the words ”Cuvée de Réserve, mise en bouteille au Château Chartwell.”
+With such an overwhelming endorsement, the champagne gained popularity.

 Pol Roger Today

 Pol Roger is still family owned in the 5th generation and its Champagne remains very popular.
 After all these years, Pol Roger is still considered to be one of the smaller houses in the Champagne region, but this is absolutely no reason for the family to be concerned.
 Currently, they “only” produce about 1.8 million bottles of champagne a year, which is less than 1% of the total of 300 million for the entire Champagne region.
 However, Pol Roger was never about quantity.
 Much rather, they always wanted to excel and only produce champagne of top notch quality.